 Queen Charlotte Track.
-Starting northwest of Picton, the Queen Charlotte Track stretches 67 km (42 mi) south to north, playing hide-and-seek with the Marlborough Sounds along the way.
+Starting northwest of Picton, the Queen Charlotte Track stretches 70 km (44 mi) south to north, playing hide-and-seek with the Marlborough Sounds along the way.
 Hike through lush native forests, stopping to swim or take photos along the way.
 Unlike other tracks, there are no Department of Conservation huts to stay in, just a few camping areas.
-Other accommodations are on the walk, however, from backpacking options to lodges, resorts, and homestays.
-Boats such as the Cougar Line can drop you at various places for one- to four-day walks (guided or unguided), or you can kayak alongside sections or mountainbike some or all of the Track.
+Other accommodations are on the walk, however, including backpackers, lodges, resorts, and homestays.
+Cruise companies Cougar Line or Beachcomber Cruises can drop you at various places for one- to four-day walks (guided or unguided), or you can kayak alongside sections or mountainbike some or all of the Track.
 The cruise companies can also arrange for your packs to be carried between overnight stops.
 Though it's relatively easy to access, the track shouldn't be taken lightly.
 It has steep inclines and long drop-offs, and the weather can be unpredictable.
 The Track is part of Te Araroa—The Long Pathway walking trail that runs the length of New Zealand—and includes The New Zealand Cycle Trail rides. www.qctrack.co.nz.

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More

 View deals in Picton for vacation packages, hotels, airfare, and more from our partners!More